-After Council has calculated the full costs of a service, it must also be determined:
+After Council has calculated the full costs of a service, external constraints should be considered:

-- Do any external constraints apply?
-Possibilities include: - Either the State or Commonwealth Government sets a statutory price for that service, - Is the service in direct competition to private sector competitors and is it a "significant business activity:".
-If so, Council needs to check competitive neutrality conditions. - Is a price based on the full cost of the service competitive with other supplies (nearby councils and/ or private competitors)?
+- State or Commonwealth Government sets a statutory price for that service, - Service is in direct competition to private sector competitors and is it a "significant business activity:".
+If so, Council needs to check competitive neutrality conditions. - Is a price based on the full cost of the service competitive with other supplies (nearby councils and/or private competitors)?